Ashref-dev/optimumcv/README.md

 ## 🎯 Usage

+### Basic CV Creation
 1. **Import a CV**: Click "Import CV" to upload an existing resume (PDF format)
-2. **Upload Photo**: Click "Upload Photo" to add your profile picture
+2. **Upload Photo**: Click "Upload Photo" to add your profile picture, then crop and choose square/circle style
-4. **Fill in Details**: Complete or edit your personal information, experience, education, projects, and skills
+3. **Fill in Details**: Complete or edit your personal information, experience, education, projects, and skills
+4. **Preview**: View your CV in real-time on the right panel

+### AI Enhancement Features
 5. **ATS Optimize**: Click "ATS Optimize" to make your entire CV ATS-friendly with action verbs, keywords, and metrics
 6. **Adapt to Job**: Paste a job description and click "Adapt to Job" to tailor your CV to that specific role
+7. **Enhance Sections**: Use AI to improve your professional summary or individual work experiences

+### Additional Tools
+8. **Internship Assistant**:
+   - Click "Internship Assistant" button
+   - Upload an internship offer PDF
+   - Get AI-suggested email subjects based on the content
+   - Generate professional application emails automatically
+   - Extract company email and send directly via mailto link

+9. **Motivation Letter**:
+   - Click "Motivation Letter" button
+   - Enter the job position
+   - Get an AI-generated personalized motivation letter
+   - Download as PDF

-7. **Download PDF**: Click "Download PDF" to export your CV as a professional Harvard-style PDF
+10. **Download PDF**: Click "Download PDF" to export your CV as a professional Harvard-style PDF
-8. **Preview**: View your CV in real-time on the right panel

 ## 📁 Project Structure